 OPT STEM Extensions

-Berkeley International Office is aware of the WashTech Lawsuit August 12, 2015 OPT STEM Extension Summary Judgement ruling and is following the situation closely as more information becomes available.
-Since the ruling does not go into effect until February 12, 2016, BIO is continuing OPT STEM Extension processing as usual until further notice.
+Berkeley International Office is aware of the ongoing WashTech Lawsuit August 12, 2015 OPT STEM Extension Summary Judgement ruling which would potentially vacate the STEM extension and is following the situation closely as more information becomes available.
+BIO is continuing OPT STEM Extension processing as usual until further notice.
+For background information on the lawsuit and possible impact see the NAFSA: Association of International Educators Focus on STEM summary.

 UPDATE 10/19/2015: On Oct 19, 2015 DHS (Dept. of Homeland Security) published a new proposed STEM OPT rule .
 The public will have 30 days to comment on the proposed rule.
 The new rule can only become effective after analysis of public comment and later publication of a final rule, which may include substantive alternations or changes.
 We hope that a final rule will be published and go into effect prior to the Feb 12, 2016 deadline, but students should discuss future employment plans carefully with their employers and legal counsel.
 NAFSA: Association of International Educators offers a good summary of the proposed rule and current updates here: http://www.nafsa.org/stemoptrule .

 We will keep our clients up-to-date regarding the impact of the WashTech ruling and new DHS STEM OPT proposed rule via the BIO website and/or email notifications.
-F-1 students on OPT are reminded to keep their email addresses up-to-date at http://ssu.berkeley.edu.
+F-1 students on OPT are reminded to update their email addresses online through the Berkeley International Office's Student SEVIS Update (SSU) form.

 The OPT STEM Extension is a one-time, 17-month extension of post-completion OPT (for a total eligibility of up to 29 months) available to F-1 students who are: